 Josephine Law, FIP, CIPP/US, CIPM

-Senior IT Risk Analyst, Information Security and Assurance | Fordham University A Certified Information Privacy Professional/United States (CIPP/US) and Privacy Manager (CIPM) privacy professional who is a versatile and creative writer, fusing a background in communications and academics with expertise in business writing to deliver quality, customized material spanning technical, marketing, policy, and social media content.
-Creative, resourceful, and flexible, able to adapt to changing priorities and maintain a positive attitude, strong work ethic, and humor.
+Senior IT Risk Analyst, Information Security and Assurance | Fordham University Certified Information Privacy Professional/United States (CIPP/US) and Certified Information Privacy Manager (CIPM) with a strong background in IT risk, privacy, and security.
+A versatile writer with experience in technical, policy, marketing, and social media content, blending expertise in business writing with communications and academics.
+Creative, resourceful, and adaptable, with a strong work ethic, a positive attitude, and a sense of humor.